Open-Climate-Resilience-Policies/OCRP/_policies/virtual-power-plant.md

 ## Policy 1: The "Bring Your Own Battery" (BYOD) Rebate

 **Concept:**
 Batteries are expensive.
-The utility should subsidize them because they save the grid money.
-In exchange, the utility gets "control rights" to discharge the battery during critical peaks (e.g., 5-8 PM).
+The utility shall subsidize them because shared storage saves the grid money.
+In exchange, the utility receives "control rights" to discharge the battery during critical peaks (e.g., 5-8 PM).

 **The Policy:**
 1.  **Upfront Capacity Payment:** The utility offers an upfront rebate (e.g., $850 per kW) to any resident who installs a compatible home battery and signs a "Control Agreement".